hp2304/Projects/RPC_and_RMI_Demo/RMI/readme.md

 ```
 To run client program server's ip address and port (one on which server program is running, 4711 in this case) is required.
 Here *MyInterface.java* is same file as in *server/* directory.

-Upon successful execution client program will display terminal like interface, in which you can run bash commands as in local terminal.
-You can execute *cd* commands too, navigate everywhere in server machine.
-Now to download a file/directory from server run this command in our client program,
+Upon successful execution, client program will display terminal like interface, in which you can run bash commands as in local terminal.
+You can execute *cd* commands too, can navigate anywhere in server machine.
+Now to download a file/directory from server, run this command in our client program,

 ```bash
 > get {file/directory name}